Table of Contents

 How to Use Adobo Powder in Cooking

-- Meat Rub: Mix adobo powder with olive oil and apply it to chicken, pork, or beef before grilling or roasting.
+- Meat Rub: Mix with olive oil and coat chicken, pork, or beef before grilling or roasting for bold flavor penetration.

-- Vegetables: Sprinkle over roasted potatoes, carrots, or zucchini for a flavorful side dish.
+- Vegetables: Sprinkle over roasted potatoes, bell peppers, or cauliflower for a savory side dish.

 Adobo vs. Other Spices: A Comparison